 Dr. Harald Ginzky is a distinguished non-resident senior fellow at DROP since 2019.
 He holds a PhD in International Public Law and was Senior Researcher at University of Bremen.
 Since 2003 he is working for the German Environment Agency as an expert of national, European and international environmental law.
 His Focus lies on water, soil, oceans, in particular deep seabed mining, as well as chemical law and geo-engineering.
 He was a member of German delegations to UNCCD COPs and Annual sessions of the International Seabed Authority and the German delegation for London Convention/London Protocol (Amendments concerning Carbon Sequestration in Sub seabed geological formations – 2006 and 2009, Amendment on Marine Geo-Engineering 2013).
 He is member of the editing board of the German “journal of environmental law” since 1992 and Chief Editor of “International Yearbook of Soil Law and Policy”.
 In cooperation with DROP he leads several projects on sustainable management and governance of soils in Africa and India.

 Ms. Mercy Teko is a non-resident fellow at DROP since 2019.
-She has recently finalised her LLM at Birkbeck University of London in the field of International Economic Law.
+She holds an LLM from Birkbeck University of London in the field of International Economic Law.
 She had previously completed her LLB from Strathmore Law School, Nairobi, Kenya, where she currently works as a lecturer.
 Her areas of interest include; Economic Law, Justice and Development, Environmental Law and Gender Studies.
 At DROP she is involved in ongoing work on climate change law.

 Mr. Absalom Shigwedha is non-resident fellow at DROP since 2019.
 He is a Namibian award-wining independent environmental journalist.
 At DROP he is engaged in climate advocacy projects.